-Therefore, Supplementary Figure 8 presents only the estimated curves of the partial functional coefficients.
+Therefore, Supplementary Figure 11 presents only the estimated curves of the partial functional coefficients.

 Observing the posterior samples of each $Z_{l}$ (not shown here), we notice that there was perfect agreement between the points of the posterior samples and the summary statistics since the respective samples for $\hat{Z}_{l}$’s equal to zero are entirely characterized by zeros.
 Similarly, the respective samples for $\hat{Z}_{l}$’s equal to one are entirely characterized by ones.
-This reinforces the little uncertainty that the model has to define which variables should remain and which ones should be excluded from the model.
+This reinforces the model's limited uncertainty about which variables to retain and which to exclude.

-The Gini index and QoLLI covariates were the most influential for predicting the response variable since their respective functional coefficients are found on a larger scale.
+The Gini index and QoLLI covariates were the most influential in predicting the response variable, as their respective functional coefficients are larger in magnitude.
 It is worth remembering that any analysis of the results must take into account that they are conditioned to some initial determining factors, such as the initial set of candidate covariates in the model and the hypothesis of linearity.